sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ##### attribute relationship

 *Object*.
 The attribute's relationship defines the relationship between an attribute and other data structure definition components as defined in the data structure definition.
-This is also called "attachment level".
-Depending on the message context (especially the data query) an attribute value can however be attached physically in the message at a different level.
+It defines the original "attachment level", but depending on the message context (especially the data query) an attribute value can however be presented physically in the message at a different level.
+The attribute relationship serves also to define the scope, meaning to which measures an attribute applies.

+* none - Empty *Object* *optional*.
+This means that value of the attribute will not **vary** with any of the other data structure components.
 * dimensions - *Array* of *String*s *optional*.
-One or more ID(s) of (a) local dimension(s) in the data structure definition on which the value of this attribute depends.
+One or more ID(s) of (a) local dimension(s) in the data structure definition on which the value of this attribute **depends**.
-* none - Empty *Object* *optional*.
-This means that value of the attribute will not vary with any of the other data structure components.
 * observation - Empty *Object* *optional*.
-This means that value of the attribute can vary with each observation.
+This means that value of the attribute can **vary** with each observation.
 * primaryMeasure - *String* *optional*.
 Deprecated value having the same meaning than the relationship `observation`.
 For backward-compatibility only.
 * measures - *Array* of *String*s *optional*.
-One or more ID(s) of (a) local measure(s) in the data structure definition to which the value of this attribute applies.
+One or more ID(s) of (a) local measure(s) in the data structure definition to which the values of this attribute **apply**.
 This is only for informational and presentational purposes.
+If the `measures` relationship is not present then the attribute values apply to whole observations.

-Exactly one of `dimensions`, `none` and (`observation` or `primaryMeasure`) is required.
+Exactly one of `none`, `dimensions` and (`observation` or `primaryMeasure`) is required.
 Note that relationships defined in data structure definitions through `attachmentGroups` or a `group` are to be resolved by the server conveniently for the client into above `dimensions`.

 Examples:

 	{
+		"none": {}
+	}

+	{
 		"dimensions": [
 			"FREQ", "CURRENCY"
 		]
-	}

-	{
-		"none": {}
 	}

 	{